 When it comes to crystal chandelier bathroom lighting ideas the options are endless.
-Bathrooms have gone to a whole new level.
-It is a room we want to spend time in.
-It’s our calm retreat from all the hustle, bustle and noise.
+Master baths have gone to a whole new level.
+It is a room we actually want to spend time in.
+It’s our oasis, a calm retreat from all the noise and chaos.
 Our ultimate crystal chandelier guide gives information and a road map on crystal lighting.

 Bathroom Remodel Lighting Ideas

 The first step is to determine what kind of bathroom remodel you are planning on.
 An update may be as simple and inexpensive as adding a new light fixture and a coat of paint.
 The other end of the spectrum is a total remodel including tile, vanities and new bathroom fixtures.